Certifying the activation of Bell nonlocality with finite data: Introduction

+The measurement of quantum systems distributed among two or more parties can exhibit correlations that carry a signature of the quantum nature of the joint system.
+Such quantum correlations stratify into various classes.
+Of particular interest are quantum entanglement, quantum steering, and Bell nonlocality, each referring to a different level of trust in the local measurement devices: In the case of Bell nonlocality one only assumes that the measurements are local, for quantum steering one relies on a trusted quantum description of the measurements of one of the two parties, and for the certification of entanglement one assumes well-characterised quantum measurements for all involved parties.
+The distinctness of steering and Bell-nonlocal correlations also has been demonstrated in experiments by observing steering correlations from measurements on a state that cannot be used to create Bell-nonlocal correlations \cite{Saunders2010a}.

-Experiments have already demonstrated the stratification of quantum correlation in these different classes~\cite{Saunders2010a} and the interconversion between them by means of local filtering \cite{experiment_kwiat_2001, steerability_superactivation_localmeasure_2019, exp_verification_2020}.
-A rigorous statistical analysis of the activation of correlations however faces difficulties.
-Indeed, while it is relatively straightforward to ``witness'' the presence of entanglement, quantum steering, or Bell-nonlocality of the processed state by means of measuring an appropriate inequality, it is in general difficult to demonstrate that the initial state of the experimentally prepared system is constrained to a particular type.
+Interestingly, in certain scenarios, the stratification of quantum correlations can be bypassed through a local filtering process.
+Then, nonlocal or steering correlations can be activated from quantum states which for themselves would not admit to produce such correlations.
+This interconversion has been demonstrated in experiments \cite{experiment_kwiat_2001, steerability_superactivation_localmeasure_2019, exp_verification_2020}, but a rigorous statistical analysis of the activation faces difficulties: While it is relatively straightforward to certify the presence of entanglement, quantum steering, or Bell nonlocality by means of measuring an appropriate correlation inequality or entanglement witness, one encounters difficulties in showing that the initial state of the experiment is not already of this class.

-Firstly, due to sampling noise and imperfections in the experimental setup, the state can only be determined within a certain confidence region.
+Firstly, due to sampling noise and imperfections in the experimental setup, the state can only be determined within a certain error region.
 Current methods for state tomography \cite{confidence_polytopes_2019, fast_tomography_tropp_2020, comp_conf_regions_almeida_2023} give confidence regions which are either an ellipsoid or a polytope with millions of vertices.
-Certifying that all states in the confidence region belong to a certain class of correlations, such as Bell-locality, requires the inspection of every extremal point of the confidence region, and thus cannot be carried out in practice.
-Addressing this problem, we introduce a simple confidence polytope for tomography, where the number of vertices scales only linearly with the dimension of the state space and hence quadratically with the dimension of the underlying Hilbert space.
+Certifying that all states in the confidence region belong to a certain class, such as Bell locality, requires the inspection of every extremal point of the confidence region, and thus cannot be carried out in practice.
+Addressing this problem, we introduce a simple confidence polytope for quantum state tomography, where the number of vertices scales only linearly with the dimension of the state space and hence quadratically with the dimension of the underlying Hilbert space.